JPustkuchen/TableClassBundle/README.md

-Symfony (5) Bundle to represent a HTML Table as Class with Header, Rows and the possibility to set Attributes (& classes especially) on all elements in PHP Code.
+**Symfony (5) Bundle to represent a HTML Table as Object structure of typical elements like Header, Rows, Cells and the possibility to set Attributes (& classes especially) on all elements in PHP Code.**

-Helpful especially to use with [DataTables](https://datatables.net/), but completely flexible and not bound to that context.
+Helpful especially in combination with [DataTables](https://datatables.net/), but completely flexible and not bound to that context.
 To use in combination with DataTables, set the required classes and require [DataTables](https://datatables.net/) yourself.
 NOT included in this bundle!

-The contained table.html.twig file is highly customizable by using blocks extensively.
+If you'd like to use AJAXified DataTables with Symfony, have a look at: https://github.com/omines/datatables-bundle I didn't need that complexity and missed some flexibility instead, which lead me to this project.

 # Example (in Symfony Controller)
 ```php